drstearns/tutorials/src/eventarch/index.md

 	state.ball.x += state.ball.vectorX;
 	state.ball.y += state.ball.vectorY;

-	//if the ball has hit the top or bottom wall
+	//if the ball has hit the top or bottom of the browser window
 	//negate vectorY so that it bounces back if (state.ball.y - state.ball.radius <= 0 ||
-		state.ball.y + state.ball.radius >= state.court.height) {
+		state.ball.y + state.ball.radius >= window.innerHeight) {
 		state.ball.vectorY *= -1;
 	}

-	//if the ball has hit the right wall
+	//if the ball has hit the right edge of the browser window
-	//negate vectorX so that it bounces back if (state.ball.x + state.ball.radius >= state.court.width) {
+	//negate vectorX so that it bounces back if (state.ball.x + state.ball.radius >= window.innerWidth) {
 		state.ball.vectorX *= -1;
 	}